apache/cordova-docs/docs/en/edge/guide/plugin-development/ios/index.md

 * Don't forget to add your plugin's mapping to Cordova.plist - if you forgot, an error will be printed to the Xcode console log
 * Don't forget to add any hosts you connect to in the [whitelist](guide_whitelist_index.md.html#Domain%20Whitelist%20Guide) - if you forgot, an error will be printed to the Xcode console log
-* If you handle the resume event, and the app resumes, you can hang the app if you send out a JavaScript call that executes a native function, like alerts.
-To be safe, wrap your JavaScript call in a setTimeout call, with a timeout value of zero:

-        setTimeout(function() {
-            // do your thing here!
-        }, 0);

 ## Deprecated Plugin Signature Note